Nicholas Adontz: Graduate studies

 Adontz wrote and defended his thesis on "Armenia in the Period of Justinian" in 1908.
 Adontz was appointed as the private-assistant professor at the University of St. Petersburg in 1909.
 He received his doctorate and the title of professor after defending his dissertation, entitled "Dionysius of Thrace and his Armenian Commentaries," in 1916.
 In that same year, with archaeologist Ashkharbek Kalantar, he participated in the second Van archaeological expedition organized by Russian Imperial Academy of Sciences.
 One year later, he was appointed honorary trustee and professor at the Lazarev Institute of Oriental Languages in Moscow.

 Later life

-In 1920, Adontz left Russia and moved to London and then Paris.
-Adontz was invited to deliver lectures at the University of Brussels in 1930 and was appointed to the position of the head of the newly-created Department of Armenian Studies.
+In 1920, Adontz fled the chaos that had engulfed Russia following the revolutions of 1917 and moved first to London and then Paris.
+In 1931, Adontz was invited to deliver lectures at the University of Brussels and was appointed to the position of chair of the newly created department for Armenian Studies.
 During the Second World War, after Belgium's occupation by the Nazis and after Adontz and the other professors refused their orders to work at another institute, the University of Brussels was shut down.
 Left with no salary, Adontz willed his work to Belgium's small Armenian community, dying shortly thereafter in Brussels on January 27, 1942.